Skip to content

 3. Route messages - determine destination Danube topic for each message

-4. Transform - convert to SourceRecord with typed data
+4. Transform - convert to SourceRecord or SourceEnvelope

 5. Return batch of records